techcareerio/tech-jobs/README.md

 # Tech Jobs

 This is a list of technology jobs (Software Engineer, Data Scientist, Product Manager).
-Raw data is stored in [`data.json`](https://github.com/techcareerio/tech-jobs/blob/main/data.json).
+Please visit this website if you just want to check out the list: [https://techcareer.io/jobs](https://techcareer.io/jobs).

+Raw data is stored in [`data.json`](https://github.com/techcareerio/tech-jobs/blob/main/data.json) in this project.
+The following information is for people who want to contribute by adding new companies and jobs to the list.

 ## How to use this dataset?

-We plan to publish the data in a way that can be searched and filtered soon.
+We publish the data to our website: [https://techcareer.io/jobs](https://techcareer.io/jobs).
+We plan to add filter and search soon.

 ## How to contribute?